 Get to know the Home Screen of the Apple TV

 Once you have set things up you will see the Home Screen for the Apple TV.

-You may notice it’s a little different to the Home Screen of the older Apple TV.
-There is no longer a page full of ‘channels’ of content that you would never watch, for example.
+You may notice it’s a little different to the Home Screen of the older Apple TV, if you are familiar with those models.

-There is no Netflix either, which may have you worried for a minute - but there’s no reason to be concerned.
-If you are wondering how to watch Netflix on the Apple TV, fear not, a Netflix app is available in the App Store.
+There is no Netflix, which may have you worried for a minute - but there’s no reason to be concerned.
+If you are wondering how to watch Netflix on the Apple TV, fear not, a Netflix app is available in the Apple TV App Store.